Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 HOW TO USE THIS MAP: Above you will find a detailed map of Edinburgh.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to the best things to do in Edinburgh.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

-Best Things to do in Edinburgh, Scotland
+Things to do in Edinburgh, Scotland: Best places to visit

 Edinburgh is one of those cities where you can just walk around for hours and explore.
 Again and again.